Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 Data access control policies and data filter policies

-Once you configure your cloud data platform to support pushdown enforcement, you assign permissions to data assets.
+Once you configure your source system to support pushdown enforcement, you assign permissions to data assets.

 For more information, see Assigning permissions to source systems.